 Even tho there were talks about building a subway system in Moscow back in 1875, and again in 1902, the project only went through in 1931 with the USSR established.
-In 15th of May of 1935, the first 13 stations of Moscow Subway were born.
+In 15th of May 1935, the first 13 stations of Moscow Subway were born.

 Grab my cock

 Many of the stations in Moscow are filled with giant and impressive metal or stone statues.
-You have the partisans, soldiers, Lenin, Pushkin..
+You have the partisans, soldiers, Lenin, Pushkin.
 You name it, they have!
-And some are the statues are believed to bring luck to the people who touches it, so some parts of some statues will be in a different color.
+And some are the statues are believed to bring luck to the people who touch it, so some parts of some statues will be in a different color.
 And there’s one for each taste, including a metal rooster for you to rub your hand and wish for better health or more money.
 And who doesn’t want to touch a cock for good luck, huh?

-And while you’re there, please admire the murals, glass-work, chandeliers and mosaics.
+And while you’re there, please admire the murals, glass-work, chandeliers, and mosaics.
 It is pure art!

 Besides being giant and imposing, the stations in Moscow – as well as some other cities in Russia – can dub as bunkers!

 During the airstrikes between 1941-45, more than half of million people found safety underground inside the stations.
-Carriages served as places for hundreds of thousands women and children to sleep.
+Carriages served as places for hundreds of thousands of women and children to sleep.
 They were parked next to platforms during the nights offering a more comfortable option for spending the night.

 And because of that, during the periods when the German airstrikes intensified, hairdressing salons and shops were operating inside the stations!
 There was even a full working library in one of the stations (Kurskaya)!